So you found your boo. Congrats! Now all you gotta do is make your relationship last.

 1. Do You

-This may sound counterintuitive, but listen up.
-Being independent is healthy, necessary, and downright sexy.
+This may sound counterintuitive, but bare with me.
+Being independent is healthy, necessary, and essential for a strong relationship.
 When it comes to the little things, you don’t always have to settle for what your partner wants.
 You need time for yourself.
 Don’t be scared to run out of the house as fast as you can anytime you hear the phrase “the game is on.”
-Buh bye.
-Go have a “me” day.
-All you need is a little push.

 Still not convinced?
 Let’s break it down.

 When you take time for yourself, you discover what you really want.
 When you discover what you really want, you stop resenting others.
 When you stop resenting others, you become relaxed.
-When you’re relaxed, your guy is happier.
-When your guy happier, he buys you pretty things.
-So, what did we learn?
-When you take time for yourself, your guy buys you pretty things.
+When you’re relaxed, you are more fun to be around.
+When you’re more fun to be around, you fight less.
+When you fight less, you bonk more.

 Simple logic guys.
 Just trust us.